Central heating: Steam heating

-A steam heating system takes advantage of the high latent heat which is given off when steam condenses to liquid water.
+A steam heating system takes advantage of the high latent heat which is given off when steam condenses to liquid.
 In a steam heating system, each room is equipped with a radiator which is connected to a source of low-pressure steam (a boiler).
-Steam entering the radiator condenses and gives up its latent heat, returning to liquid water.
-The radiator in turn heats the air of the room, and provides some direct radiant heat.
+Steam entering the radiator condenses and gives up its latent heat, returning to liquid.
+The radiator in turn heats the air of the room and provides some direct radiant heat.
 The condensate water returns to the boiler either by gravity or with the assistance of a pump.
 Some systems use only a single pipe for combined steam and condensate return.
 Since trapped air prevents proper circulation, such systems have vent valves to allow air to be purged.
 In domestic and small commercial buildings, the steam is generated at relatively low gauge pressure, less than 15 psi.

 Steam heating systems are rarely installed in new single-family residential construction owing to the cost of the piping installation.
 Pipes must be carefully sloped to prevent trapped condensate blockage.
 Compared to other methods of heating, it is more difficult to control the output of a steam system.
-However, steam can be sent, for example, between buildings on a campus to allow use of an efficient central boiler and low cost fuel.
+However, steam can be sent, for example, between buildings on a campus to allow use of an efficient central boiler and low-cost fuel.
 Tall buildings take advantage of the low density of steam to avoid the excessive pressure required to circulate hot water from a basement-mounted boiler.
 In industrial systems, process steam used for power generation or other purposes can also be tapped for space heating.
-Steam for heating systems may also be obtained from heat recovery boilers using otherwise wasted heat from industrial processes.
+Steam for heating systems may also be obtained from heat-recovery boilers using heat from industrial processes that would otherwise be wasted.